-- 20. Kenya's Gross Domestic Product (GDP) is estimated to have expanded by 5.6 per cent in 2015 which was a slight improvement compared to a 5.3 per cent growth in 2014.
+- 20. Income is one of the most significant indicator of economic performance and health.
+Using the criteria of Gross Domestic Product (GDP), the size of the national economy is estimated to have expanded by 5.6 per cent in 2015 which was a slight improvement compared to a 5.3 per cent growth in 2014.
 The growth performance was mainly supported by stable macroeconomic environment and improved in outputs of agriculture(60 per cent increase); construction; finance and insurance; and real estate(3.8 per cent increase). - 21.
-The macroeconomic performance remains broadly stable despite the global economic slowdown.
-The economy's growth momentum has been strong supported by significant investment in infrastructure, construction and mining sectors, strong recovery in tourism lower energy prices and improved agricultural production following improved weather conditions. - 22.
-Inflation is within the target band due to prudent monetary policy management while interest rates are low and stable despite global financial pressures following the enactment of the Banking (Amendment) Act, 2015. - 23.
-Improved export earnings from tea and horticulture, reduced import bill of petroleum products due to lower oil prices, resilient diaspora remittances and improved tourism performance led to a narrower current account deficit.
-The narrowing of the current account deficit together with strong capital inflows led to a stabilization of the shilling in the foreign exchange market, and also allowed the accumulation of international reserves. - 24.
-Going forward, the economy is projected to expand further by 6.0 percent in 2016 and above 6.5 percent in the medium term supported by strong output in agriculture with a stable weather outlook, continued recovery of tourism and completion of key public projects in roads, rail and energy generation.
-In addition, strong consumer demand and private sector investment as well as stable macroeconomic environment will help reinforce this growth.
+Going forward, the national economy is projected to expand further by 6.0 percent in 2016 and above 6.5 percent in the medium term supported by strong output in agriculture with a stable weather outlook, continued recovery of tourism and completion of key public projects in roads, rail and energy generation.
+In addition, strong consumer demand and private sector investment as well as stable macroeconomic environment will help reinforce this growth. - 22.
+The County economy is expected to equally expand as a result of the trickledown effect of national investments as well as county investments in infrastructure and social sectors.
+The macroeconomic performance will therefore remain broadly stable despite the global economic slowdown.
+The local economy's growth momentum is also expected to remain strong supported by significant investment in infrastructure, construction and mining sectors, strong recovery in tourism, lower energy prices and improved agricultural production following improved weather conditions.

-Global Economic Development
+Global Economic Developments and Outlook

-25. The global economic growth outlook remains subdued in 2016, though expected to recover gradually in 2017 and beyond.
-The new shocks to the outlook include: Britain's referendum result in favor of leaving the European Union; ongoing realignments among emerging and developing economies, such as adjustment of commodity exporters to a protracted decline in the terms of trade; slow-moving trends, such as

-- demographics and the evolution of productivity growth; as well as noneconomic factors, such as geopolitical and political uncertainty. - 26.
+- 23. The global economic growth outlook remains subdued in 2016, though expected to recover gradually in 2017 and beyond.
+The new shocks to the outlook include: Britain's referendum result in favor of leaving the European Union; ongoing realignments among emerging and developing economies, such as adjustment of commodity exporters to a protracted decline in the terms of trade; slow-moving trends, such as demographics and the evolution of productivity growth; as well as noneconomic factors, such as geopolitical and political uncertainty. - 24.
 Global growth is estimated at 2.9 percent in the first half of 2016, slightly weaker than in the second half of 2015 and lower than the projected growth in the April 2016 WEO.
 The forecast for 2016 and 2017 is 3.1 percent and 3.4 percent, respectively.

-Domestic Economic Developments
+National Economic Developments and Outlook

-27. The Kenyan economy has sustained its robust growth in the past decade supported by significant structural and economic reforms.
+25. The Kenyan economy has sustained its robust growth in the past decade supported by significant structural and economic reforms.
 The economy grew by 5.6 percent in 2015 compared to 5.3 percent growth in 2014.
 The economy further improved and grew at 6.2 percent in quarter two of 2016 up from 5.9 percent growth registered in quarter one of 2016 (Table 2.1).
 This strong growth was supported by improved performance in agriculture, forestry and fishing (5.5 percent), mining and quarrying (11.5 percent), transport and storage (8.8 percent), electricity and water supply (10.8 percent), wholesale and retail trade (6.1 percent), accommodation and restaurant (15.3 percent) and information and communication (8.6 percent).
 Growth in other sectors, particularly manufacturing, construction, financial and insurance and real estate, though slightly lower compared to quarter two of 2015, remained robust.